 The short answer is: use what you have.
 There’s no point in splurging on an expensive camera, if all you’re going to do with it is take photos of your sketchbook.
 You can do that with your phone, too.

 I used to take photos with my phone, edited them with an app like Aviary, and shared them instantly on Instagram.
 I rarely do that nowadays (only if I really want to make a quick update) because I have a good camera and the photos that my phone makes are not that great, especially in low light.

-[UPDATE 2019/02/02] A few months after publishing this post, I switched to a Samsung Galaxy phone which has a much better camera than my previous Moto G, so from that point forward I mostly posted sketches directly from phone to Instagram.
-I only take photos with a camera for large and more important paintings that I want to edit using Photoshop.
-Also, the Aviary app has shut down in December of 2018, and I now use the app Photoshop Express (it's free as well).
+[UPDATE 2019/02/02] A few months after publishing this post, I switched to a Samsung Galaxy phone which has a much better camera than my previous Moto G, so from that point forward I often posted sketches directly from phone to Instagram.
+I still take photos with a camera when I'm at home, but I'm often sketching away from home and in that case I'll use my phone.
+The Aviary app has shut down in December of 2018, and I now use the app Photoshop Express (it's free as well).